ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 At the very highest level, here is an overview of the process we will take you through in this tutorial.
 First we use a simple webapp to gather the three
 inputs: signing address, message, and signature.
-We extract the cryptographic data from them that will be  passed into the dApp to verify the signature.
+We extract the cryptographic data from them that will be  passed into the dapp to verify the signature.

-The dApp then verifies in two steps.
+The dapp then verifies in two steps.
 First, it makes sure that all the values passed to it are provably related to each other.
 Then, assuming that they are, it uses the [elliptic-curve-solidity](https://github.com/tdrerup/elliptic-curve-solidity) library, which we have slightly modified to work with Avalanche, to verify the signature.

-The dApp returns its result to the webapp which displays it.
-Of course, in your dApp, you will want to take some more actions in the dApp based on the result, depending on your needs.
+The dapp returns its result to the webapp which displays it.
+Of course, in your dapp, you will want to take some more actions in the dapp based on the result, depending on your needs.

 (**Note:** If you're already a Solidity coder, you might think that there is an